geojson/geojson-text-sequences/README.md

 GeoJSON has exactly this problem with sequences of features, amplified by the large arrays of coordinates of each feature.

-JSON Text Sequences proposes a standard for dealing with this problem.
+JSON Text Sequences provides a standard for dealing with this problem.

 > This document describes the concept and format of "JSON text sequences", which are specifically not JSON texts themselves but are